GeoSensorWebLab/asw-workbench/README.markdown

 There are also some configuration options that may be useful with Dokku.
 For example, defining the default host:

-    $ ssh dokku@sarcee domains:set asw-workbench sensorweb.arcticconnect.org
+    $ ssh dokku@sarcee domains:add asw-workbench sensorweb.arcticconnect.ca arctic-sensor-web.gswlab.ca sensorweb.arcticconnect.org

-This tells the nginx instance running on the Dokku host to redirect requests to http://sensorweb.arcticconnect.org to the Docker container that is running `asw-workbench`.
+This tells the nginx instance running on the Dokku host to redirect requests to http://sensorweb.arcticconnect.ca to the Docker container that is running `asw-workbench`.

 ## License